Tory dissenters lead backlash of Sunak’s North Sea oil plan

 Former energy minister Chris Skidmore, called Mr Sunak’s strategy “the wrong decision at precisely the wrong time”, and said he would ask the speaker for an emergency debate when parliament returns from its summer break.

-With a general election looming, others accused the Tories of watering down green policies such as this weekend’s announcement of a review into low traffic neighbourhoods in England.
+With a general election looming, others accused the Tories of watering down green policies such as this weekend’s announcement of a review into low-traffic neighbourhoods in England.

 Ed Miliband, shadow climate change secretary, called the Conservative strategy “a culture war on climate”.
 Today’s announcement revealed a growing divide between the two parties after Sir Keir Starmer promised to end North Sea oil and gas exploration if Labour wins the next general election.